Luiss1776/Ticket-LifeCycle/README.md

 <h2>Ticket Lifecycle Stages 📝</h2>

-- Creating A Ticket
+- Create a help ticket as an End-user
 - Assignment and Communication
-- Working the Issue
+- Work on the issue for the Client/ End-User.
-- Resolution
+- Resolution & Feedback

 <h2>Lifecycle Stages</h2>